hotantuna/farseer/README.md

 ## Credits

-This project is based on [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher); however it now appears to be unmaintained and in order to fix a parsing issue that appeared in [patch 5.2](http://hearthstone.gamepedia.com/Patch_5.2.0.13619) I decided to for this module.
+This project is based on [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher); however it now appears to be unmaintained and in order to fix a parsing issue that appeared in [patch 5.2](http://hearthstone.gamepedia.com/Patch_5.2.0.13619) I decided to fork this module.
 I had reached to the original author offering to take over the maintenance, but I haven't heard back from him yet.
 If in future he should, I will happily merge things back into the old module.

 I also took the opportunity to refactor the code and migrate it to ES6.